-We may be well into the streaming generation of media consumption with music downloads in the age of Spotify, and it’s starting to feel a bit like DVDs in the age of Netflix, if you follow me.
-With that said, there’s just something reassuring about having your music right there on your device, without having to worry about the vagaries of bad Internet connections or keeping yourself entertained on long-haul flights.
+We’re well into the streaming generation of media consumption with music downloads in the age of Spotify, and it’s starting to feel a bit like DVDs in the age of Netflix.
+With that said, there’s just something reassuring about having your music right there on your device without having to worry about the vagaries of bad Internet connections or keeping yourself entertained on long-haul flights.
 You probably want a music download app for your Android phone to download music to your device.

 Sometimes the best apps for your free music downloads are those which aren’t even designed specifically for that purpose.
-TubeMate is an app that lets you download YouTube videos in a number of formats – including audio only.
-As you’re probably aware, YouTube is one of the best places to listen to your favorite music, and thanks to TubeMate it’s one of the best places to download that music, too.
+TubeMate is an app that lets you download YouTube videos in a number of formats, including audio only.
+As you’re probably aware, YouTube is one of the best places to listen to your favorite music, and thanks to TubeMate, it’s one of the best places to download that music, too.

-You can download TubeMate here (Google doesn’t allow this in the Play Store, presumably because it encroaches on YouTube), and when you try to download videos as audio (M4A or MP3), you’ll also get prompted to download MP3 Video Converter, which syncs up with TubeMate to convert video to audio.
+You can download TubeMate here (Google doesn’t allow this in the Play Store, presumably because it encroaches on YouTube), and when you try to download videos as audio (M4A or MP3), you’ll also get prompted to download MP3 Video Converter, which syncs with TubeMate to convert video to audio.

 The famous file-sharing repository 4Shared has been making the rounds on PC for years, and it’s proven to be a huge hit on Android as well.
 Again, this isn’t designed just for music, as users can upload whatever files they want to it, but it’s as good for finding music as anything else.
 (There’s even an option to search specifically for music files.)

-This app gives a platform to artists without official distribution outlets while still having a content-filtering system in place to make sure that the stuff on there is of good quality.
-This good-willed project has already propelled hip-hop stars like T-Wayne, Fetty Wap and Migos to record label deals and gives you a chance to help find the next big star.
+This app gives a platform to artists without official distribution outlets while still having a content-filtering system in place to make sure the stuff on there is of good quality.
+This good-willed project has already propelled hip-hop stars like T-Wayne, Fetty Wap, and Migos to record label deals and gives you a chance to help find the next big star.